 For diagnosis, use toxin assays.

-Give heptavalent equine botulinum antitoxin (HBAT) obtained from the Centers for Disease Control and Prevention (CDC) via the state department of health to adults and children; HBAT is not recommended for infants < 1 year of age.
+Give heptavalent equine botulinum antitoxin (HBAT) obtained from the Centers for Disease Control and Prevention (CDC) via the state department of health to adults and children; HBAT is not recommended for infants < 1 year of age, who should be given human botulinum immune globulin instead.

 Infant Botulism Treatment and Prevention Program: Web site or call 510-231-7600